-Machame Camp (3010 m) – Shira Camp (3845 m), 5.5 km, 835m elevation, 5 hrs 30 min.
-Total trip distance 16.5 km, total elevation 2055 m , total time 9 hrs 40 min.
+Machame Camp (3010 m) – Shira Camp (3845 m), 5.5 km, 835 m elevation, 5 hrs 30 min.
+Total trip distance so far: 16.5 km, total elevation 2055 m , total hiking time 9 hrs 40 min.

 The trail continued steeply upwards.
-Laura, Siobhan and Emily all thought that this was the toughest day hiking.
+Laura, Siobhan and Micah all thought that this was the toughest day hiking.
 We came to a lovely rocky outcrop at 11 am and stopped for another break.
 The outcrop had sunshine and was sheltered from the wind but offered a fantastic clear view of the summit.

-The Moorlands extend from 3350 m to 4020 m and is characterized by a much drier and cooler climate.
+The Moorlands extend from 3350 m to 4020 m and are characterized by a much drier and cooler climate.
 Annual precipitation is down to just 525 mm a year and the daily highs can be as low as just 4C.
-Nigh time temperatures can range from -1 C on the coldest nights to +10 C for the warmest..
+Night-time temperatures can range from -1C on the coldest nights to +10C for the warmest..

-After an hour of relaxing and getting used to the altitude, we were well over 10,000ft (3048 m) by now, we headed off upwards towards Shira Camp.
+After an hour of relaxing and getting used to the altitude – we were well over 10,000ft (3048 m) by now – we headed off upwards towards Shira Camp.
 The trail was briefly a nice dirt path but quickly went back to clambering up through the rocks with some very minor scrambling.
 The use of hands was necessary but the volcanic rocks gave excellent handholds.
 At about 2:10 pm the clouds rose up to us and we found ourselves hiking in a thick mist.

 Dinner was pumpkin soup and pizza.
-Pizza on a mountain in the middle of a hike.
+Pizza on a mountain in the middle of a hike!
 The girls both just loved our cook Paul.
 He was very impressive.
-All of our meals would have been fabulous at a restaurant, making them on a mountain with a limited kitchen was quite a feat and we all really appreciated the excellent meals after a day of hiking up the mountain.
+All of our meals would have been fabulous at a restaurant; making them on a mountain with a limited kitchen was quite a feat and we all really appreciated the excellent meals after a day of hiking up the mountain.

 The transition from daylight to darkness was also noticeable during the hike.
-Twilight in Canmore can lasts between 1 1/2 hrs and 2 hrs as the sun sets or rises.
+Twilight in Canmore can last between 1 1/2 hrs and 2 hrs as the sun sets or rises.
 In Tanzania twilight is fairly consistent at around 55 minutes.
 My guess for the reason is that at the equator the speed of rotation of a point on the Earth is higher than at home since you are at the widest point on the Earth and have to travel further around to complete one rotation.
 This higher speed passes a person through the twilight zone faster.
 The shorter daylight time and briefer twilight took some getting used to.